Multitenancy in Keycloak Using the Organizations Feature

 3. Choose the IdP whose user email domain matches the organization domain.

-Since we already have an organization configured and if we either launch the built-in console window or access a client application configured with Keycloak, we will get the above prompt to specify user email.
+Since we already have an organization configured and if we either launch the built-in console window or access a client application configured with Keycloak, we will get a prompt to specify the user email.

 After successful authentication, the First Broker Login flow is triggered, and new users are created in Keycloak.
 They will appear under the Organization’s Membership tab as Managed members.